anyaevostinar/anyaevostinar.github.io/classes/257-f23/project-1-individual.md

   * The test code is very clear, potentially using helper functions to ensure that test functions are at a single layer of abstraction
   * There is barely any duplicated code
   * Style mostly follows the [style guide](https://peps.python.org/pep-0008/)

+  ## Questions
+  Here are questions that have previously come up about this assignment:

+  * Does `load_data` need a test?

+  No, `load_data` doesn't need a specific test.

+  * Are the column headers included in the data?

+  Yes, the column headers are row 0 of the data and can be accessed as such.